-NOTE: "Healthcare Provider (CPR) Certification" offered by the American Heart Association or "Adult, Infant, and Child CPR" and "AED Essentials" offered by the American Red Cross is required and yearly renewal is neces sary.
-The initial certification/renewal needs to be completed prior to Nursing I or any re-entry into the program.
-A yearly TB test is also required prior to Nursing I or any re-entry into the program.
+NOTE: A current "Healthcare Provider (CPR) Certification" offered by the American Heart Association or "Adult, Infant, and Child CPR" and "AED Essentials" offered by the American Red Cross is required.
+The current certification/renewal needs to be completed prior to Nursing I or any reentry into the program.
+A yearly TB test is also required prior to Nursing I or any reentry into the program.
 Students must be current with these requirements or will not be allowed in the clinical area.